 Regional code (e.g., regional identifier, postcode, etc.)

 Inhabitants and households

 Number of inhabitants and households within a given region, provided in absolute and per mill values.

-- At Postal Code Level by each of the 10 consumer style groups, the number of people and the percentage of people and index.
+- At the postal code level by each of the 10 consumer style groups, the number of people and the percentage of people and index.

-- At Municipality Level by each of the 10 consumer style groups, the number of people and the percentage of people and index.
+- At the municipality level by each of the 10 consumer style groups, the number of people and the percentage of people and index.

-- At Small Area Level the predominant consumer style.
+- At the small area level, the predominant consumer style.